lRoMYl/reddit/README.md

 - The ViewModel also allow dependency injection of the repository to perform the testing in isolation

 ### MVVM view binding
-- The ViewModel value will automatically trigger the listener to update the view accordingly in setupListener without the usual RxSwift/ReactiveSwift library using Box concept which accept a generic Value and then trigger the listener when the value or listener is set
+- Box implemention that accept a generic associatedType
+- Box will also include a closure callback parameter which can be set using the bind method, which can be used to update the desired UI element when changes occur